We have now visited a series of locations, including Rockefeller

 Steven Hall.
 Biological Engineering

 Carrie Knott.
-School of Plant, Environmental and Soil Sciences
+School of Plant, Environmental and Soil

 Jim Sullivan.
 School of Architecture